sergeinack3/PowerEduc/course/format/README.txt

 * yourformat/styles.php

-  If this file exists it will be included in the CSS Moodle generates.
+  If this file exists it will be included in the CSS PowerEduc generates.

 Optional files (outputs)